 Bashorun Gaa was born at the time the Oyo Empire was ruled by Bashoruns ((1692–1728) as the throne had been vacant since Alaafin Osinyago was poisoned in 1692.
 By my calculations, Gaa must have been born in the late 1690s or early 1700s.

-Notwithstanding, Gaa was a notable nobleman and leader of the military in the old Oyo Empire during the reigns of Alaafin Gberu (1732–1738), Amuniwaye (1738–1742) and Onisile (1742–1750).
-He was instrumental to the military conquests during his time as a military leader.
+Notwithstanding, Gaa was a notable nobleman and leader of the military in the old Oyo Empire during the reigns of Alaafin Gberu (1732–1738), Amuniwaye (1738–1742), and Onisile (1742–1750).
+He was instrumental in the military conquests during his time as a military leader.